What parents need to know

 Is it any good?

-Considered by some to be the best sci-fi novel ever written, and winner of slews of awards, ENDER'S GAME hits the trifecta: deeply emotional and character-driven, brilliantly intellectual, and exciting as all get out.
+Considered by some to be the best sci-fi novel ever written, ENDER’S GAME hits the trifecta: deeply emotional and character-driven, brilliantly intellectual, and exciting as all get out.
 This is the kind of book the phrase "page-turner" was invented to describe: Most people finish it in one sitting, unable to put it down.

 But the images and ideas linger long after the last thrilling page is turned, making it a perfect discussion book, even for reluctant readers.
 Its view of politics in the Internet age is prescient, especially considering it was written decades ago, and as a treatise on ruthless education it's without peer.
 Though it wasn't written for children, it has been embraced by middle- and high-schoolers.
 The violence can be quite disturbing to parents, who might want to preview it.